By R.L. Bynum

 A better option would be for ESPN’s channels, including the ACC Network and SEC Network, to adopt the 2-hour, 15-minute broadcast windows used by The CW for its doubleheaders.
 It doesn’t guarantee that the first game won’t go past that window, but it increases the chance that it finishes within it.

-ESPN suggested that sticking to two-hour windows was about flexibility.
+ESPN suggested that sticking to two-hour windows was about scheduling flexibility.
 It must schedule multiple games, unlike The CW.

-But ESPN could work with is conference partners to set up, for example, a weeknight tripleheader with games at 7 p.m., 9:15 and 11:30 (or 6:45, 9 p.m. and 11:15).
+But ESPN could work with its conference partners to set up, for example, a weeknight tripleheader with games at 7 p.m., 9:15 and 11:30 (or 6:45, 9 p.m. and 11:15).
 Multiple weekend games could start at 11:30 a.m., 1:45 p.m., 4, 6:15, 8:30 and 10:45.

 In both scenarios, one game forcing fans of teams in the following game to find the stream (or switch to another channel) for the start of their game would be less likely.